 Taking climate action for people and the planet

-We’ve reduced our energy use, decreased our waste by over 95%, lowered our transportation emissions and invested in clean wind energy projects, dramatically changing our operations to become not just carbon neutral but Climate Positive.
-But there’s more work to be done, before it’s too late.
+We’ve reduced our energy use, decreased our waste by over 99%, lowered our transportation emissions and invested in clean wind energy projects, dramatically changing our operations to become not just carbon neutral, but Climate Positive.
+But there’s more work to accomplish – before it’s too late.

 Our planet has reached a crisis point of global warming, and the time to act is now.
-That’s why we’re partnering with the American Sustainable Business Council (ASBC) to advocate in Congress for a carbon pricing solution that will work for both businesses and our planet.
-We’re also teaming up with ASBC to protect the Arctic National Wildlife Refuge from further drilling and transportation of oil and gas that threaten the Refuge and contribute to climate change.
+That’s why we’re partnering with the American Sustainable Business Network to advocate for a carbon pricing solution that will work for both businesses and our planet.
+We’re also working to permanently protect the Arctic National Wildlife Refuge from further drilling and transportation of oil and gas that threaten the Refuge and contribute to climate change.

-Working with the American Sustainable Business Council, we’re urging Congress to pass legislation that will incentivize investment in renewable energy, and we’re asking governors to adopt the Transportation and Climate Initiative (TCI), a 12-state program to invest in electric-vehicle infrastructure and meet carbon emissions reduction goals.
-We’re also urging coastal states to invest in offshore wind energy.
+Working with the American Sustainable Business Network, we’re urging Congress to pass legislation that will incentivize investment in renewable energy, electric-vehicle infrastructure and offshore wind energy.

 Environmental justice is the fair treatment and meaningful involvement of communities that disproportionately face environmental harms in environmental policies and solutions.